Last updated July 16, 2016

 Category of Neurosciences (37 open access journals, 256 total journals)

 In the JCR category of Neuroscience, Frontiers has 12 journals listed under the field of Frontiers in Neuroscience.
 The field of Neuroscience in Frontiers, launched in 2008, has become the #1 most cited and #1 largest open-access publisher in the JCR category of Neuroscience and the 4th most cited and 4th largest Neuroscience publisher overall.
+Read the complete analysis for Frontiers in the Field of Neuroscience.

 The specialty journal, Frontiers in Human Neuroscience, listed in the 2015 JCR categories of Neurosciences and Psychology, has become the #1 most cited journal in Psychology, the #1 most cited open-access journal in Neuroscience and the 5th most cited of all journals listed in Neuroscience.
 It is also the 2nd and the largest open-access journal in all of Psychology and Neuroscience, respectively.
+Read the complete Frontiers in Human Neuroscience analysis.

 Category of Microbiology (20 open access journals, 123 total journals)